rohitchormale/ubitest/README.md

 ## Notes
 - User can buy same item multiple times.
 All items will be tracked separately.
-- As transaction data can become huge later, it is kept separate in another collection.
+- As transaction data can become huge later, it is separated in another collection.
+- Minimum cost of item can be 0.
 - freepoints credit service is enabled for user, at 2 events
     - after registration
     - when free points go down below `FP_CREDIT_MAX_POINTS`(here 200) during purchase